 Donald Elliott, a lawyer, has worked for various law firms as well as serving as Chairman of the NYC Planning Commission where he was responsible for some of the more notable developments in the City.
 With extensive experience in land use, he is currently involved in a major effort to renew downtown Brooklyn.
 He serves on the Boards of the Isamu Noguchi Foundation and Garden Museum and the Brooklyn Philharmonic.

-The Reverend Emma Jordan-Simpson is the Executive Director of the New York chapter of the Children’s Defense Fund and Associate Pastor of the Concord Baptist Church of Christ in Brooklyn.
-She was the Executive Director of Girls Inc. and the Executive Vice President of the Bedford Stuyvesant Restoration Corporation before moving to CDF.
-She serves on several Boards including the Union Theological Seminary where she received her Masters in Divinity and the Weeksville Heritage Center.
+The Reverend Emma Jordan-Simpson is the Executive Pastor of the Concord Baptist Church of Christ in Brooklyn.
+She has served as Executive Director of the New York chapter of the Children’s Defense Fund, Executive Director of Girls Inc. and the Executive Vice President of the Bedford Stuyvesant Restoration Corporation.
+She serves on several boards including the Union Theological Seminary and the Weeksville Heritage Center.

 Malcolm MacKay served as Managing Director of the Russell Reynolds Associates, an executive recruitment firm, and led its not-for-profit practice.
 A lawyer, MacKay has years of experience in law, management and government service and has served on numerous Boards including the Brooklyn Botanic Garden, Brooklyn Historical Society and Pratt Institute.
 He currently serves on the Boards of Episcopal Social Services and Greenwood Cemetery.